Cascaded Sparse Feature Propagation Network for Interactive Segmentation

+\paragraph{\textbf{Effectiveness of each component:}} We conduct incremental ablation experiments to study the effectiveness of each component.
+As shown in Tab.\ref{CSFP-verification}, the introduction of \textit{Sparse Graph sub-Module (SGM)} brings 0.23 and 0.1 NoC@90 improvements on DAVIS and SBD, respectively.
+And the introduction of HSGM improves performance further, which means that feature propagation on high-resolution does help to preserve more precise boundary information.
+Moreover, our results boost significantly with global to local strategy (G2L).

-\paragraph{\textbf{Sparse Graph Analysis:}} To validate the efficacy of sparse graph design in feature propagation module (FPM), we conduct more experiments to compare with feature diffusion graph module (FDM) in CDNet~\cite{chen2021conditional}, which is actually a fully-connected graph network.
-For a fair comparison, all experiments are built upon the Baseline* adopted in CDNet.
-As in Tab~\ref{graph-compare}, we can observe our `Baseline* + FPM' achieves significant improvement in both metrics.
-It is worth noting that our advanced sparse graph design makes it feasible to conduct message propagation in both low \& high resolution feature maps.
-In addition, when applying FDM in both low \& high scale feature maps, we find that the overall network consumes amount of compuatation (1510.16 GFLOPs \textit{v.s.} 531.42 GFLOPs), which is unacceptable in real systems.
+\paragraph{\textbf{Sparse Graph Analysis:}} To validate the efficacy of CSFP design, we conduct more experiments to compare with feature diffusion graph module (FDM) in CDNet~\cite{chen2021conditional}, which is a fully-connected graph network.
+Since our method is easy to implement comparing to FDM, we immigrate our CSFP to CDNet’s baseline (named as Baseline*) and adopt the same training setup as CDNet.
+As in Tab~\ref{graph-compare}, we can observe that our `Baseline* + CSFP' achieves significant improvement in both metrics.
+It is worth noting that our advanced sparse graph design makes it feasible to conduct message propagation in both low \& high-resolution feature maps.
+In addition, when applying FDM in both low \& large scale feature maps, we find that the overall network consumes an amount of computation (1510.16 GFLOPs \textit{v.s.} 531.42 GFLOPs), which is unacceptable in real systems.

-\paragraph{\textbf{Feature Propagation Module (FPM):}} We conduct incremental ablation experiments to study the effectiveness of each component in the FPM on the baseline.
-As shown in Tab.\ref{FPM-verification}, the introduction of \textit{Sparse Graph sub-Module (SGM)} brings 0.23 and 0.1 NoC@90 improvements on DAVIS and SBD respectively.
-It indicates that the feature propagation of SGM is helpful.
-Moreover, the introduction of HSGM improves performance further, which means that feature propagation on high-resolution does help to preserve more precise boundary information.
-The results show that each module in FPM is effective.

-Specifically, we analyze the impact of the FPM module when there are all positive clicks.
-Since it is difficult to compare the case where both models have N positive points, we compare the case with only one positive point.
-In such case, Baseline+FPM improves mIOU on DAVIS (0.68 $\rightarrow$ 0.71) compared to Baseline.
-Conceptually, if the user inputs N consecutive positive clicks, it indicates that the model tends to label the target object as background.
-In such cases, adding positive features to all points would shift the pixel representations towards the foreground side so that the model can predict more pixels as foreground, which could be beneficial.